 “You are never alone in this world, child.
 No matter where you go there will always be people like us.
 People who have been outcast, or who have decided to take a new path in life.
 One that has been shunned on by many.”
 He started out, glancing up slightly to see that indeed you hadn't completely lost it just yet.
 Watching the man's shoes as he spoke you hummed listening to him.
 Though not sure where he was going with his speech till he reached a gloved hand out for you to take.

 “Come child, if you are so fearful of loneliness, allow me to save you before it is to late, and offer you the revenge you seek without punishment.”
 Looking at his hand you took in the minor details.
 His hand seemed skinny, almost as if bone were the only thing to lay under it.
 While at the tips of his fingers his nails seemed to be sharpened like claws.
 You were surprised to find that when you took his hand what you thought was a glove was attached to his hand, no extra fabric there to tug at.
 Just a hand, that had interested you more then horrified you.

 Daring to look up at him you froze for a moment seeing his face, or more so lack of along with how he towered over you.
 Though at him tilting his head enough fear shot through you to look away, a natural instinct to flee kicking in.
 Though you didn't.
 Making sure your feet were where they were you cleared your throat before speaking up, deciding to either carry or end your conversation with the creature.

-You gave a quiet nod, signaling you were ready to move on to where ever he spoke of.
+You gave a quiet nod, signalling you were ready to move on to where ever he spoke of.
 At your signal the tall creature let loose of your hand, and led you off deeper into the forest.
 As you followed you were quiet, thinking over your past once more before glancing up and giving a quiet sigh.

 “Good-bye society, rot in hell.”